elenacuoco/p4TSA/README.md

 ### How do I get set up? ###

-* Summary of set up
+* You need to have a python environment setup and some extralibrary (boost, FramLib,gsl,fftw3 installed)
-* Configuration
+* You should run cmake CMakeList.txt
 * Dependencies: gsl, fftw3, gslcblas, Framelib
-* Python Binding: it depends on binder and pybind11
+* Python Binding: it depends on binder and pybind11 which should be installed
 * Database configuration: none
 * How to run tests: under dir test run
 <code>python test.py</code>
-* Deployment instructions: under root directory run
+* Deployment instructions: under python-wrapper directory run
 <code>python setup.py install</code>

 ### Contribution guidelines ###